Neo-paganism in the Republic of Ireland

-Many Neo-pagan religions such as Wicca, Druidry and Celtic Polytheism have active followings in Ireland, although the number of declared adherents is likely quite small.
+Many neo-pagan religions such as Wicca, Druidry and Celtic polytheism have active followings in Ireland, although the number of declared adherents is likely quite small.
+It has been claimed to be the fastest growing religion in Ireland.

+Early history

+One of the first openly pagan organisations in Ireland was the Fellowship of Isis.
+Founded in Clonegal, Wexford, in 1976 by Olivia Robertson, her brother Lawrence and his wife, it has been continuously running since and claims 20–30,000 followers worldwide.

+Stewart Farrar was one of the earliest initiates into Gardnerian Wicca, being initiated in 1970.
+He and his wife Janet moved to Ireland in 1976 to escape the bustle of London, finally settling in Kells, County Meath and establishing their own coven – likely one of the first in Ireland.

 Prior to 1990, Neo-pagan groups in Ireland tended to be regarded as eccentrics; however since then their profile has risen considerably.
 This is due to several reasons.
 The decline in influence of the Catholic church has prompted many to explore other belief systems.
 Discoveries of previously unknown astronomical alignments at stone circles, mountains and burial sites have indicated that the ancient Irish were more technologically advanced than previously thought.

+In 1995, the first Irish pagan website, Pagan Ireland, was created by Bev and Del Richardson, who also went on to set up a school of Paganism in Doneraile, Co.
+Cork.
+With the approval of Bev and Del Richardson, Pagan Ireland magazine was begun by Luke Eastwood, in 2021, also resurrecting the website name.

 Extensive road and motorway development since the mid-1990s has endangered several Celtic heritage sites, and Neo-pagan groups have frequently been involved in protests against these works.
 The highest-profile protests were against the proposed M3 motorway, which cuts through the Tara-Skryne or Gabhra valley in County Meath and close to the Hill of Tara, the traditional seat of the High Kings of Ireland.
 Druidic groups in particular have been heavily involved in protesting the motorway's development.

+Rights and national recognition

-In addition, Pagan Federation Ireland achieved a notable victory when their campaigning resulted in Pagan celebrants winning the right to conduct legally-binding Pagan weddings.
+In 2010, after a 5-year campaign and having previously been rejected by the Department of Social Protection, Pagan Federation Ireland achieved a notable victory when their campaigning resulted in Pagan celebrants winning the right to conduct legally-binding Pagan weddings.
 Pagan celebrants can gain their licence to conduct such weddings in a variety of ways, the two most common being through membership and certification through Pagan Federation Ireland, or membership and certification through an organisation known as Pagan Life Rites.
+As of 2023, there are at least twenty registered Pagan or Druid solemnisers registered with the General Register Office.